 Fireproofing

 Shall be applied as required by the NFPA, International Building Code (IBC), local codes, and the local Fire Marshall.
+Fireproofing is not required for the constructed building type in the local jurisdiction.

 Roofing

 The exposed metal roof covering on the building shall be constructed of 24 gage Galvalume, 50 ksi minimum meeting ASTM A-446 Grade D unpainted Aluminized Type II steel and shall be standing seam panels.
 Panels shall provide 24” coverage per panel net and shall be formed with 3” high major ribs at the panel side laps.
 Landlord shall maintain roof throughout Lease Term and Landlord’s sole expense.
-The material is warranted for 30 years.
-Provide a minimum 60 mil TPO roof mechanically fastened with minimum R-Value insulation per code in staggered layers in the base proposal.
-Alternate roof designs will be considered in the design review process after developer award.
-The roof system shall meet Energy Codes along with any other local codes.
+The material is warranted for 30 years. .

-Roof to comply with both UL and Factory Mutual (FM) I-90 requirements for a Class 1 noncombustible steel deck assembly and also meet all local building code design requirements.
+Roof to comply with UL I-90 requirements and meet all local building code design requirements.

 All flashing, terminations and penetrations will be based on manufacturer's requirements.